achariam/achariam.github.com/red-dot.md

   </figcaption>
 </figure>

-All Christian Louboutin soles are bright red.
-It sends such a strong message it permeates pop culture.
-Cardi B, raps in Bodak Yellow about these shoes cleverly tying it in to a gang association.
-Color can be used to great effect —signal exclusivity, tell a story and create a brand.
+French fashion designer, Christian Louboutin, employs a similar technique, coating the soles of the shoes he creates in a bright glossy red.
+A bold differentiated identity like this easily permeates pop culture.
+In one of this summers most [popular songs](https://www.nytimes.com/2017/08/23/arts/music/cardi-b-bodak-yellow.html) hip-hop artist, Cardi B, raps about her Loubotins, cleverly tying it into thinly veiled gang association.
+Color can be used to great effect to signal exclusivity, tell a story and create a brand.

 <figure>
   <img src="/assets/img/red-dot/louboutin.jpg" alt="Decollete 554"/>